Home » Posts tagged 'Computer Tips'

 Having two documents up on the same screen is great when working on a paper or outline.
 But if you don’t know how to split your screen (referring to macOS for this blog post), it can be challenging to get the documents just right.
 For macOS, there is an easy solution to this.

 Start by opening what you’d like to work on.
-For this blog post, it will be a paper and a primary digital source.
+This blog post will be using a word doc. and a primary digital source as the example.

 Next, you will want to click and hold the third button on the document in the upper left-hand corner that is green.
 You will receive the option to title the window to the left or right screen or make the window take up the full screen of your computer.

 Once you have decided, your screen will open up, giving you the option of documents to pick from.